IETF-OPS-AD/Liaisons/LS-out-ITU-reply to-1983.md

 and progressing any work.

-For specific questions related to a given SRv6-related specification, we encourage the use the respective mailing list of the WG that produced that specification.
+For specific questions related to a given SRv6-related specification, we encourage the use of the mailing list of the WG that produced that specification.

 OPS Area Directors: Mohamed Boucadair & Mahesh Jethanandani